radian-software/pass-ln/README.md

 with the basename of `TARGET`, like in `mv` and `cp`.
 This behavior is restricted to when `LINK_NAME` explicitly has a trailing slash, to minimize confusion.

+## Known issues

+* You cannot use `pass insert` to insert an entry into a directory through a symlink (e.g. if `foo` is a symlink pointing to directory `bar`, then `pass insert foo/quux` will fail even though `pass insert bar/quux` is fine).
+The error is `fatal: pathspec '/home/yourname/.password-store/foo/quux.gpg' is beyond a symbolic link`.
+This is a bug in Pass and cannot be fixed in pass-ln.
+  Unfortunately, Pass does not have a bug tracker, so there is no upstream reference for the bug.
+* The output of `pass ls` may be unexpected in the face of symbolic links.
+In particular, you may see the text `[recursive, not followed]` after a symbolic link.
+This is normal, and indicates that the contents of the directory that the symlink is pointing to have already been displayed in the current output, and `tree` is refraining from showing the same information a second time.
+* Autocompletion for `pass ln` does not work in Fish.
+Unfortunately, this is due to a bug in Pass which causes it to ignore Pass extensions when generating autocompletions, and there is no way to fix this in pass-ln.